Nursing Core (NURS)

 NURS 362.
 Nursing Health Promotion.
 3 hours.

-Introduces RN to BSN students to concepts of health promotion and disease prevention for individuals, families, groups, and populations through evidence-based research and recommendations to improve the health of patients.
+Introduces concepts of health promotion and disease prevention for individuals, families, groups, and populations through evidence-based research and interaction with clients and stakeholders.
+Course Information: Meets eight weeks of the semester.
+Prerequisite(s): Successful completion of preadmission required courses.

 NURS 371.
 Acute Care Nursing & Care Mgmt.
 4 hours.